781flyingdutchman/background_downloader/README.md

 Note that iOS by default requires all URLs to be https (and not http).
 See [here](https://developer.apple.com/documentation/security/preventing_insecure_network_connections) for more details and how to address issues.

-No setup is required for Android
+No setup is required for Android.

 ## Limitations